Dodgers vs. Guardians Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has recorded 164 hits with 46 doubles, two triples, 23 home runs and 57 walks.
-He has driven in 84 runs with 16 stolen bases.
+- Freddie Freeman has 165 hits with 46 doubles, two triples, 23 home runs and 57 walks.
+He has driven in 85 runs with 17 stolen bases.

-- Freeman brings a two-game streak with at least one hit into this contest.
-In his last five games he is batting .294 with three doubles, two walks and an RBI.
+- Freeman heads into this game looking to extend his three-game hit streak.
+During his last five outings he is batting .188 with a double, two walks and an RBI.

 Freeman Recent Games